mmun/ember-component-attributes/README.md

 {{x-bar (attributes role="foo") ariaRole="bar"}}
 ```

+## Version Support
+The support is guaranteed from version 2.8-lts.
+It might support older versions as well although the earliest working version is unknown.

 ## Limitations

 This addon is implemented with a naive Glimmer AST transform so you can't do fancy things like